• Level 2

 Risk Assessment Training in Health and Social Care

 Risk assessment training in health and social care teaches staff how to spot, evaluate, and manage risks in healthcare settings.
 It covers legal rules, risk assessment methods, and practical ways to improve safety.
-The training includes activities to apply what’s learned in class to real-life situations.
+You will learn how to check for dangers, understand how serious they are, and find ways to make things safer.
+The course also explains safety rules like the Health and Safety at Work Regulations 1999.

 • Course Duration: 2- 3 hours